dqops/dqo/docs/working-with-dqo/integration-with-external-tools/airflow/run-checks-operators.md

 Executed job adds information to an airflow task log.
 The executed run checks operator returns the RunChecksQueueJobResult object with execution details.
-When the task execution succeeded or not, the task instance is marked as Success or Failed accordingly.
+When the task execution succeeded or not, the task instance in airflow is marked as Success or Failed accordingly.

 RunChecksQueueJobResult includes:
 - **job_id (DqoQueueJobId)**: Identifies a single job that was pushed to the job queue.